Jordan's king says diplomacy under way to halt Israel's military campaign

 Jordanian government officials have told Reuters the pro-Western kingdom is leading a diplomatic campaign with its European and U.S. allies to put pressure on Israel to end its air and artillery barrage on Gaza since fighting erupted last Monday.

+"There are intensive contacts with international parties to halt Israel's escalation," the monarch was quoted as saying.

+The creation of a Palestinian state on territory Israel captured in a 1967 war from Jordan that covers the West Bank and East Jerusalem was a pre-requisite for lasting peace, he said.

-The Israeli military says that Hamas, an Islamist group regarded by much of the international community as a terrorist movement, and other armed factions have fired more than 2,800 rockets from Gaza over the past week.
+The Israeli military says that Islamist militant group Hamas and other armed factions have fired more than 2,800 rockets from Gaza over the past week. read more

 Earlier on Sunday, Jordanian Foreign Minister Ayman Safadi said Israel's actions were pushing the region towards a wider conflict.